simonlindberg/pw/README.md

 A simple command-line password handler written in haskell.

+### Notes

+* The filehandling tests won't run on Windows, but I think it works.
+* Haven't managed to get the cabal installation completely functioning.

 ### Commands
 | Command              | Shorthand     | Explanation |
 | -------------------- | :-----------: | :---------- |